C4l1b4n/Active-Directory-Ansible-Lab/scenarios/README.md

 ### Scenario 2 - CRTP-TBBT#1
 CRTP - Certified Red Team Professional simulation environment.

+### Scenario 3 - CRTP-TBBT#2
+CRTP - Certified Red Team Professional simulation environment, but different from the previous one!

 ### Custom Scenario
 This laboratory is based on full custom configuration.
 Custom scripts are going to be run in the chosen hosts.